Azure/Azure-Sentinel/DataConnectors/CohesitySecurity/Helios2Sentinel/IncidentConsumer/readme.md

 * Confirm the restart.

 ## Testing
 Check that the function successfully runs at  _IncidentConsumer | Functions | Monitor_.
+If not, please check that you created all environment variables correctly by comparing their names with the ones in [local.settings.json](https://github.com/cohesity/Azure-Sentinel/blob/CohesitySecurity.internal/DataConnectors/CohesitySecurity/Helios2Sentinel/IncidentConsumer/local.settings.json).